 I’ve never known the slow ferry get full but if you want to check times and prices the operator is Saronic Ferries.

 Fast ferries take about an hour and are 24.50€ (single, in 2019).
 Slow ferries take 2-2.5 hours but cost around half the fast ferry fare.

 Fast ferry tickets have seat numbers.
 These are fairly universally ignored, but don’t be afraid to invite people to get out of your booked seats – they will have seats reserved elsewhere.
 Don’t get off at the wrong island – some ferries stop at Aegina and/or Methana en route to Poros.

 On disembarking in Poros, turn right and walk along the front – the charter base is about a 10 minute walk.
-If you want a taxi, get off the fast ferry and turn left (or from the slow ferry turn right) to the taxi rank.
+If you want a taxi, get off the fast ferry and turn left to the taxi rank (or from the slow ferry just look out for silver Mercedes).
 Often a member of the base staff will meet arrivals and may organise a vehicle for the bags.

 I’m conscious the above makes it sound a bit of a palava but it’s really not as complex as it sounds.
 On the down side, it’s not fast if you’re unlucky and have to wait around at Pireaus for an hour or two for a ferry.
 Time to adjourn to one of the many cafe’s or bars!